 The Company entered into a series of foreign currency forward contracts to manage the Company's risks associated with the volatility of foreign currencies.
-Certain of these foreign currency forward contracts met the criteria required for hedge accounting under the Derivatives and Hedging Topic of the FASB ASC at inception, and continue to meet hedge effectiveness tests at March 31, 2012 (the "Foreign Currency Hedges"), with settlement dates throughout 2012.
-In addition, at March 31, 2012, the Company held foreign currency forward contracts to manage foreign currency risk on future anticipated Canadian dollar expenditures that were not considered Foreign Currency Hedges by the Company.
+Certain of these foreign currency forward contracts met the criteria required for hedge accounting under the Derivatives and Hedging Topic of the FASB ASC at inception, and continue to meet hedge effectiveness tests at March 31, 2013 (the "Foreign Currency Hedges"), with settlement dates throughout 2013.
 Foreign currency derivatives are recognized and measured in the balance sheet at fair value.
 Changes in the fair value (gains or losses) are recognized in the condensed consolidated statement of operations except for derivatives designated and qualifying as foreign currency hedging instruments.
 For foreign currency hedging instruments, the effective portion of the gain or loss in a hedge of a forecasted transaction is reported in other comprehensive income and reclassified to the condensed consolidated statement of operations when the forecasted transaction occurs.
 Any ineffective portion is recognized immediately in the consolidated statement of operations.
+The Company currently does not hold any derivatives which are not designated as hedging instruments and therefore no gain or loss pertaining to an ineffective portion has been recognized.